 $CertPassword = ConvertTo-SecureString -String “YourPassword” -Force –AsPlainText

 The certificate public key can be exported as follows:

 This public key or the certificate file itself can be installed on a web-server or domain clients using GPO (How to install a certificate on a domain PCs using GPO).

 One of the useful features of New-SelfSignedCertificate cmdlet is the opportunity to create a certificate with several different names Subject Alternative Names (SAN).

-For instance, let’s create a certificate with the following names:
+For example, let’s create a self-signed SAN certificate with the following names: